kstenerud/concise-encoding/cbe-specification.md

 Three at-symbols (`@`) are being used to mark the end-of-string in this example, so we can't use that exact character sequence in the string contents.
+This behavior is very similar to here documents in bash.

 The initial newline after the initial at-symbols in this example is not part of the string; it terminates the end-of-string identifier.
 The actual text begins